 Dental Informatics is a specialized area of Clinical Informatics that studies and pursues the effective uses of biomedical data, information and knowledge for scientific inquiry, problem solving and decision making, by applying multiple disciplines like information science, information technology, computer science, telecommunication, biomedical engineering and cognitive science to support and improve dental and craniofacial care, research, education and management.

-The focus of IOSH Oral Health Informatics Core centers on:
+The focus of COSH Oral Health Informatics Research Core centers on:

 - Collaborations with internal as well as external entities to address informatics and health information technology gaps in current clinical practice workflow and use of clinical information systems to promote integrated medical-dental care delivery and disease management, with the aim of promoting delivery of more effective, high-quality, cost-effective healthcare;

 - Design and develop user-centric, intuitive informatics tools:

 - for the healthcare providers to support their practice;

 - to support patient education and engagement in oral health;

 - to support the oral health quality improvement initiatives;